novikov84/AIDev_ZoomCamp/Assignment_2/README.md

 - Env vars:
   - `CORS_ORIGINS`: `https://your-app.onrender.com,http://localhost:8000`
   - `PORT`: `8000` (Render usually sets this automatically)
-  - `VITE_API_URL`: not needed when frontend is served by the same container (defaults to same-origin).
+  - `VITE_API_URL`: optional; defaults to same-origin in the client build.
+Set to your Render URL if you want to be explicit (e.g., `https://your-app.onrender.com`).
 Make sure CORS origins match your Render URL.

 ## Notes